arpitsodani15/Algorithm-Visualizer/README.md

 # Algorithm-Visualizer
 > This is a capstone Project.
 The app focuses on visualization of some widely used algorithms.

+1. BFS
-1. Dijkstra's Algorithm
+2. Dijkstra's Algorithm
-2. Insertion Sort
+3. Insertion Sort
-3. Merge Sort
+4. Merge Sort
-4. Bubble Sort
+5. Bubble Sort

 It is a work in progess and many more algorithms will be added in the future.